v1X3Q0/PCDump-bn/README.md

 - Binja often types as `void*` and then dereferences it.
   - The solution I had for this was just find and replace `void*` with `void**`, for double dereferences this fails.
 Casting to some intuitive `size_t` may also be a good solution.
+  - but due to some variables being double dereferenced, haven't found a solid solution to this yet.
 - Binja won't be afraid to add a float to a pointer then deref.
 - Binja will name some conditional variables like `cond:N`.
   - The solution I found was to find and replace all instances of `cond:` with `cond_`.